 Insider Tip

 Break the drive with an overnight in Qalai-Khumb.
-The first half to Qalai-Khumb takes about 6 hours on good pavement.
-Stock up on fuel and cash in Dushanbe.
-Shared taxis depart from the central bazaar early morning.
+The first half from Dushanbe is the smoothest going.
+Stock up on fuel and cash in Dushanbe, and start early, as shared taxis leave from the Badakhshan stand in the morning.

 3-8 hours per segment